 Al Bustan Palace, a Ritz-Carlton hotel

 A very important part of Omani culture is hospitality.
-If invited into an Omani house, a visitor is likely to be greeted with a bowl of dates and “qahwa” – coffee with cardamom.
+When Omani people invite you into an Omani house, a visitor is likely to be greeted with a bowl of dates and “qahwa” – coffee with cardamom.

 Upon arrival at the newly refurbished Al Bustan Palace, a Ritz Carlton hotel we were welcomed the typical Omani way.
 Omani coffee and dates – served by staff dressed in traditional clothing.

 Find an alluring blend of old and new, local and global at Al Bustan Palace, a Ritz-Carlton hotel, one of Oman’s most distinguished luxury hotels.
 Nestled between the Al Hajar mountain range and the sea of Oman, it is the ideal base to experience Oman.

 Day 1 – Visit Haramel, The National Museum of Oman & Mutrah

 Our local tour guide Salim picked us up from the hotel in a 4×4 and we drove direction Mutrah.
 During this tour we stopped in the fishermen village of Haramel, located on a beautiful rocky coast.
 Afterwards we visited the National Museum of the Sultanate of Oman.
 This museum showcases the nation’s heritage from the earliest human settlement in the Oman Peninsula some two million years ago through to the present day.
 We saw beautiful Omani clothing, accessories, furniture and home accessories… very inspiring!

 We ended the day with a dinner at Bait al Luban, a typical Omani restaurant.
 They serve delicious Arabic food like eggplant salad, lentil soup and rice dishes in a lovely environment.
 Very recommended for your incentive in Oman!